berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section02 Mutable List Structure.md

 ### `mappend!`

-If, instead, we wish to destructively append mlists together, without creating any new mpairs, the Racket procedure `mappend!` (pronounced m-append-bang) will mutate the tail of each argument mlist to refer to the next, using `set-mcdr!`.
+If we instead wish to destructively append mlists together, without creating any new mpairs, the Racket procedure `mappend!` (pronounced "m-append-bang") will mutate the tail of each argument mlist to refer to the next, using `set-mcdr!`.
 Here is a simplified definition that only takes in two mlists:

 	(define (mappend! mx my)
 		(if (null? (mcdr mx))